seanfreaney/geo-quiz/README.md

   - 'language': array containing the language(s) spoken in the country, and
   - 'population': rounded population value.

-- When the page is loaded, the DOM is not yet displaying the question data.
+- When the page is loaded, the question data is not yet displaying.
 ![Loaded screen with no data displayed](assets/images/loaded-screen-no-start.png)

 - When the user hits 'start';
   - an object is randomly selected from the countries array,
-  - the 'name' of the object is displayed to the DOM,
+  - the 'name' of the object is displayed,
-  - the 'population' value of the object is increased and reduced by 10% and all three values are displayed to the DOM.
-These values are displayed randomly across three elements in the DOM to ensure the user can't simply select the same button for correct population each time, and
+  - the 'population' value of the object is increased and reduced by 10% and all three values are displayed.
+These values are displayed randomly across three elements to ensure the user can't simply select the same button for correct population each time, and
   - the user's cursor is brought to the input field for 'Capital City'.
 ![Screen when game has been run, data displayed](assets/images/post-start-data-displayed.png)